MicrosoftDocs/cpp-docs/docs/dotnet/initialization-of-mixed-assemblies.md

 If DllMain attempts to execute MSIL directly, [Compiler Warning (level 1) C4747](../error-messages/compiler-warnings/compiler-warning-level-1-c4747.md) will result.
 However, the compiler cannot detect cases where DllMain calls a function in another module that in turn attempts to execute MSIL.

-Please see "Impediments to Diagnosis" for more information on this scenario.
+For more information on this scenario, see [Impediments to Diagnosis](#impediments-to-diagnosis).

 ### Initializing Static Objects